RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 2. **Link Products**: Link product variants or collections to each choice.
 This determines the product recommendations based on customer responses.
 In the end, the Results Page will display the products sorted by the number of votes.
 3. **Edit the Results Page**: Go to the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) tab and edit the content.
 You can change the number of recommended products in the [Product Block settings](https://docs.revenuehunt.com/reference/quiz-builder/#block-settings).

-***How do I get the right recommendations?***
+??? question "How do I get the right recommendations?"

-*Our product recommendation algorithm works like a voting system:*
+    Our product recommendation algorithm works like a voting system:

-- *Products are linked to each choice*
+    - Products are linked to each choice
-- *When a customer picks a choice, all linked products receive one vote*
+    - When a customer picks a choice, all linked products receive one vote
-- *After the customer takes the quiz, the results page will show the most voted products sorted by the number of votes*
+    - After the customer takes the quiz, the results page will show the most voted products sorted by the number of votes
-- *If no products have been linked or all the products have been excluded, the results page will appear empty*
+    - If no products have been linked or all the products have been excluded, the results page will appear empty
-- *If there's a draw in the number of votes, the app will randomize the order of products.*
+    - If there's a draw in the number of votes, the app will randomize the order of products.

-*If you want to make the results ultra-precise, you can also:*
+    If you want to make the results ultra-precise, you can also:

-- *Limit the recommendations to only show products that received X votes or more in the [Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).*
+    - Limit the recommendations to only show products that received X votes or more in the [Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).
-- *Use [Exclusions](https://docs.revenuehunt.com/how-to-guides/recommend-products/#understanding-inclusion-and-exclusion) to make sure that unwanted products are not shown (even if they were upvoted in another choice earlier).*
+    - Use [Exclusions](https://docs.revenuehunt.com/how-to-guides/recommend-products/#understanding-inclusion-and-exclusion) to make sure that unwanted products are not shown (even if they were upvoted in another choice earlier).

 Read more about how the recommendations work [here](https://docs.revenuehunt.com/how-to-guides/recommend-products/).